fortrabbit/blog/new-platform-beta.md

 We also removed the old company plans because they often confused customers.

-### Pricing state and outlook
+### Pricing state

 In total, you'll get much more performance for the same price with the new platform, and there are also additional smaller plans.

 This will enable many more interesting use cases.
 We are curious to see how the new pricing will be perceived, specifically the component based pricing is a bet.

+See our new [cost breakdown](https://www.fortrabbit.com/us/cost-breakdown) to get an idea about our spending.

+### Pricing outlook

 We still need to gather more experience with performance running more environments.
 So pricing is also subject to change.

-See our new [cost breakdown](https://www.fortrabbit.com/us/cost-breakdown) to get an idea about our spending.

 ## New docs